TheHive-Project/Cortex-Analyzers/responders/PaloAltoNGFW/README.md

-### Описание работы responder модуля для системы Palo Alto NGFW
+### Description of the responder module operation for the Palo Alto NGFW system

-Данное описание содержит требуемые действия от инженера для интеграции работы responder с Palo Alto NGFW.
+This description contains the required actions from the engineer to integrate the responder with the Palo Alto NGFW.

 #### Installation